esuiru/cryptobar/README.md

 ![preview](./assets/preview.png)

 ```
+💀 means your currency is currently being dumped, sorry.
 😱 means that the currency has dropped in value
 😐 means that the currency did not change in value
 🚀 means that the currency increased in value
+🔥 means your currency is currently being pumped, I take donations.
 ```

 You can track all your favorite cryptocurrences in **real time** within the blink of an eye to keep your producitivity.